 Try not to sound like you work in the corporate world.
 Be yourself.
 Use the language you would when speaking to someone you just met.
-It’s OK to use your own personal expressions—that’s who you are!
-Sign off with a sincere line being you!
+It’s fine use personal expressions—that’s who you are!
+Sign off with a sincere line being you.
 For example, “From a striking brunette with an infectious laugh, Hope to meet you soon!”
 Use your own style.
 It pays off.

-Most agents are busy trying to get work for their current clients and don’t appreciate the interruption of phone calls from actors they don’t know yet.
-There are exceptions but usually if they’re interested, they will call you.
-The follow-up phone call doesn't apply to acting.
-Stop.
-Don't go there!
-Instead, follow up with a postcard reminding them that you sent your resume and photo a month before or that now you are in a show or now you booked something.
-If you tell them something that says, "I'm successful, I’m booking work!" they will respond.
+Most agents are busy trying to get work for their current clients and don’t appreciate the interruption of phone calls from actors they don’t know.
+There are exceptions, but they will usually call you if they’re interested.
+Instead, follow up with a postcard reminding them that you sent your résumé and photo a month before or that now you are in a show or you booked something.
+If you tell them something that shows you’re successful and booking work, they will likely respond.

 The views expressed in this article are solely that of the individual(s) providing them,